We compare bitcoin and XRP side by side – how do they stack up against one another?

 XRP is an independent digital asset native to the open-source XRP Ledger.
 It is used to facilitate transactions on the Ripple network.

-Where to buy BTC and XRP
+Where to buy bitcoin and XRP

 Bitcoin vs XRP: How do they work?